- Academic Calendar

 Special subjects are introduced at the discretion of the sponsoring department using catalog numbers reserved for that purpose.
 A specific subject may be offered twice as a special subject; after that, it must either be dropped or added to the permanent curriculum with a permanent number assigned to it.
 Departments are encouraged to create special subject numbers that correspond to each unique set of attributes (e.g., level, grading rules, duration) that applies to their curriculum.
 Because these numbers may be “recycled” from term to term, departments need only create as many numbers as necessary to correspond to the number of offerings by type that they will offer in a particular term.

-Special subjects may not be used to create a joint listing with a permanent subject, nor may they be joined in meets-with or equivalent relationships with a permanent subject.
+Special subjects may not be used to create a joint listing with a permanent subject.
+Under certain circumstances, a special subject may be joined in a meets-with or equivalent relationship with a permanent subject with the express approval by the appropriate Faculty committee.
 Any subject that is either required for a degree or will carry GIR credit must be approved by the appropriate Faculty committee as a permanent subject.